HaniceSun/smart/README.md

 ## Overview

-**SMART** is a Python package for reproducing and evaluating methods shared from papers and posts, with the recognition that sometimes reported superior results may stem from overfitting or data leakage.
+**SMART** is a Python package for reproducing, evaluating, and improving methods shared from papers and posts, with the recognition that sometimes reported superior results may stem from overfitting or data leakage.
 Once a method’s performance is validated, the strategy is incorporated into my live trading systems using Backtrader with Alpaca and IBKR brokers.

 ## Installation